-Petworth is a small and historic market town in the Chichester District of West Sussex.
+Petworth is a small and historic market town in the Chichester District of West Sussex and if you’re thinking of moving to Petworth, you’ll already know that the town is stacked with charm and personality.
 It sits about 48 miles south of London and 15 miles north of the coast.
 It also sits at an important junction, with the A272 going from east to west and the A283 from north to south.

 Nearby towns include Midhurst (6 miles to the west), Arundel (11 miles south) and Guildford (20 miles north).
 The city of Chichester is also within easy reach.
 The Goodwood Hotel, Estate and Aerodrome are just a short drive away.